syncfusion-content/winui-docs/winui/BusyIndicator/Customization.md

 ## Size

-The BusyIndicator size can be customized using the factor values 0 to 1.
+The indicator size can be customized by using the `SizeFactor` property.
+Its default value is 0.5 and ranges from 0 to 1.

 {% tabs %}
 {% highlight XAML %}